 Legendary Hollywood producer Peter Guber wasn't really poking Owen in the eye with his portrait, but as Peter used to head up Sony Pictures and racked up 120 Academy Award nominations and Executive Produced blockbusters including Batman, Gorillas in the Mist, The Color Purple, Rain Man, Midnight Express, The Witches of Eastwick, and about a zillion others...well, who are we to discourage a little ocular trauma between friends?

-Owen has also done portraits for Hollywood stars Adam West, and William Shatner (neither of whom tried to poke Owen's eye out).
+Owen has also done portraits for Hollywood stars Adam West, Joan Rivers, and William Shatner (none of whom tried to poke Owen's eye out).

 Owen also won the Los Angeles TV Festival with a 6-minute video clip slid in on a lark at the last minute.
 Apparently nobody else bothered to enter, because Owen won the $10,000 first place prize and got flown to LA for a schmancy reception at the Highland Club, where they used to film American Idol.